MickMacLean/mickmaclean.github.io/astro_2.md

 The dipole moment for CH₃CCH is along the symmetry axis which means that electromagnetic radiation can not exert a torque on the molecule along that axis.
 This means that EM radiation can not affect the K quantum number and the value of K for the CH₃CCH molecule is only changed by collisions with other molecules, ie. temperature.
 A population of  CH₃CCH molecules with similar K values are in thermodynamic equilibrium and the population size is only determined by the temperature of the gas.
 By measuring the different intensities of a change in J for different K-ladders, the intensities can be compared and used to calculate the temperature of the gas cloud these molecules are found in.

-This experiment uses data gathered from the core of gas cloud S140 and looks at the J = 6 to J = 5 transition of CH₃CCH at four different K-ladders
+Molecular clouds info, equation, how we use to find temperature This experiment uses data gathered from the core of gas cloud S140 and looks at the J = 6 to J = 5 transition of CH₃CCH at four different K-ladders

 ### The Data